-- 70 Clause 26, page 46, line 26, leave out from "employee" to end of line and insert "- - (i) did not agree to the restricted variation, or - (ii) where the employer sought to make more than one variation, did not agree to a number of variations that included the restricted variation."
+70 Clause 26, page 46, line 26, leave out from "employee" to end of line and insert "- and, in a case where subsection (3) applies, any reference in this section to the restricted variation is to be read accordingly."

+- (i) did not agree to the restricted variation, or - (ii) where the employer sought to make more than one variation, did not agree to a number of variations that included the restricted variation."

-- 71 Clause 26, page 46, line 30, at end insert - "(3A) For the purposes of subsection (3), a contract of employment is a "varied" contract of employment if - (a) the terms of the contract are not the same as the terms of the contract of employment under which the employee worked before being dismissed, and - (b) one or more of the differences between the two sets of terms constitutes a restricted variation (see subsection (3B));
+- "(3A) For the purposes of subsection (3), a contract of employment is a "varied" contract of employment if - (a) the terms of the contract are not the same as the terms of the contract of employment under which the employee worked before being dismissed, and - (b) one or more of the differences between the two sets of terms constitutes a restricted variation (see subsection (3B));